1MmM1/AmbigQA/README.md

-# AmbigQA Baseline Models
+# AmbigQA Baseline Models (Reproduction)

 This repo contains multiple models for open-domain question answering.
 This code is based on the [original implementation](ambigqa-code) and uses [PyTorch][pytorch] and [HuggingFace Transformers][hf].

-This repository also builds off of the original implementation of "Sewon Min, Julian Michael, Hannaneh Hajishirzi, Luke Zettlemoyer.
+This repository builds off of the original implementation of "Sewon Min, Julian Michael, Hannaneh Hajishirzi, Luke Zettlemoyer.
 [AmbigQA: Answering Ambiguous Open-domain Questions][ambigqa-paper].
 2020".
 Please reference their [repository](ambigqa-code) and [website](ambigqa-website) for more information on the AmbigQA task and AmbigNQ dataset, and make sure to cite their paper if you find them useful.
 ```
 @article{ min2020ambigqa,
     title={ {A}mbig{QA}: Answering Ambiguous Open-domain Questions },